 Regressive Tax Definition

-A regressive tax is a simple type of tax system to calculate tax which is levied on all the citizens of the country irrespective of their income.
+It is a simple type of tax system to calculate tax which is levied on all the citizens of the country irrespective of their income.
 Here every citizen should pay the same amount of tax.
 This is called regressive because the higher income group pays less tax than the lower income group people.
 The major part of the income is paid as a tax by the lower-income citizens.
-A regressive tax is mostly not levied on the income tax.
+This type of tax is mostly not levied on the income tax.

 Suppose if person A is earning INR100000 as income and pays INR20000 as the tax which is 20% of the income and person B is earning INR200000 and pays INR20000 as the tax which is 10% to meet the same amount of tax paid by A.